Farming systems methodology

 Farming Systems Research: an approach to inquiry

 , (2021), farming systems are both units of analysis of agricultural production and methodologies for user-based agricultural research and development.The definition of an agricultural system given in Section 1.
-Small-scale and family farming plays an important role in establishing sustainable food systems.
+The development of integrated crop–livestock systems (ICLS) is a major challenge for the ecological modernisation of agriculture but appears difficult to implement at a large scale.
 Methodological themes in Farming Systems Research and implications for .
 An overview of methods and practices.

 Methodological themes in Farming Systems Research .